 Grades are just one piece of the grad school application puzzle, so find ways to boost the other parts.
 If you’re considering graduate school for a future date, enroll in a graduate-level course now.
 This will not only boost your knowledge but will show any future graduate admission committees that you’re familiar with the style of grad school courses and willing to take the initiative to learn.
 Earning a high grade can also be evidence of your evolution as a student.
 If taking a class for credit isn’t in the cards, try auditing one.
 While an audited class may not make or break an application, it will show the admission committee that you’ve made a proactive effort to keep learning.

 Everyone—even graduate admission officers—knows that life can get in the way of achieving good grades.
-So if your GPA is low, don’t despair.
-Simply reassess, boost your application in any way possible, and explain the reasons behind your low grades intelligently.
+So if your undergraduate GPA is low, don’t despair.
+Simply reassess, boost your application in any way possible, and explain the reasons behind your low grades intelligently and genuinely.
 You might be surprised at the answers you receive in return.